cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/data_generation/README.md

 - Lexicons: help with entity linking
 - Graph schemas: help with predicting SPARQL queries that look for information needed by users
 - Examples of data request generation: provide demonstrations for how user queries ought to be mapped to structured data requests.
+- Examples of physical quantity recognition: provide demonstrations for how to extract mentions of physical quantities from input texts.

 Specifically, the scripts in this directory provide the following functionalities: